-Dr Anna Boucher – Sydney School of Social and Political Sciences, Faculty of Arts and Social Sciences
+Dr Anna Boucher – School of Social and Political Sciences, Faculty of Arts and Social Sciences

 As a global expert on immigration, Dr Anna Boucher is increasingly sought on her specialisation of economic migration and migration data.
-With the United Nations estimating that there are 258 million immigrants globally, knowledge of the complex nature of immigration policies and their outcomes is in demand.
+With the United Nations estimating that there are 258 million immigrants globally, knowledge of the complex nature of immigration policies and their outcomes is crucially needed.

-As an applied researcher with links across government, industry and media, Dr Boucher and will use the fellowship to supervise more postgraduates and undertake a visiting fellowship at UCLA to extend her current research to include the case of migrant worker exploitation in California.
+As an applied researcher with links across government, industry and the media, Dr Boucher will use the SOAR to mentor more migration researchers and undertake a visiting fellowship at UCLA to extend her current research to include the case of migrant worker exploitation in California.

-With the SOAR Fellowship, Dr Gainsbury plans to define and understand risk-taking behaviour and decision-making related to new technology and guide policy and strategies to promote healthy decision-making.
+With the SOAR, Dr Gainsbury plans to define and understand risk-taking behaviour and decision-making related to new technology and guide policy and strategies to reduce risk-taking and promote healthy decision-making.
 She will set herself up to be recognised as an international research leader in online risk-taking and addictions – growing fields with strong social and economic impacts but which lack the research to inform theoretical conceptualisation, policy and practice.

 Dr Joseph Lizier – School of Civil Engineering, Faculty of Engineering

-He plans to use the fellowship to deepen his expertise and impact of his work in computational neuroscience, and to lead projects with international collaborators by consolidating ties with the Max Planck Institute.
+He plans to use the SOAR to deepen his expertise and impact of his work in computational neuroscience, and to lead projects with international collaborators by consolidating ties with the Max Planck Institute, for instance.

 Dr Susanna Park’s current research program is targeted to develop objective tools to measure nerve damage in chemotherapy-treated patients, identify sensitive markers to identify patients at risk of long-term nerve damage, and provide a platform for the development of clinical trials of neuroprotective strategies.

-She plans to develop and implement non-invasive technologies to assess patient function in cancer survivors during the fellowship.
+Through the SOAR, she plans to develop and implement non-invasive technologies to assess patient function in cancer survivors.
 She’ll also host an inaugural Neurological Complications of Cancer workshop, to accelerate translation of research techniques into clinical trials.